que-rb/que/README.md

 class ChargeCreditCard < Que::Job
   # Default settings for this job.
 These are optional - without them, jobs
   # will default to priority 100 and run immediately.
+  @run_at = proc { 1.minute.from_now }

+  # We use the Linux priority scale - a lower number is more important.
   @priority = 10
-  @run_at = proc { 1.minute.from_now }

-  def run(user_id, options)
+  def run(credit_card_id, user_id:)
     # Do stuff.
-    user = User[user_id]
+    user = User.find(user_id)
-    card = CreditCard[options[:credit_card_id]]
+    card = CreditCard.find(credit_card_id)

-    ActiveRecord::Base.transaction do
+    User.transaction do
       # Write any changes you'd like to the database.
-      user.update_attributes charged_at: Time.now
+      user.update charged_at: Time.now

-      # It's best to destroy the job in the same transaction as any other
+      # It's best to finish the job in the same transaction as any other changes
-      # changes you make.
-Que will destroy the job for you after the run
+      # you make.
+Que will mark the job as finished for you after the run method
-      # method if you don't do it yourself, but if your job writes to the
+      # if you don't do it yourself, but if your job writes to the DB but
-      # DB but doesn't destroy the job in the same transaction, it's
+      # doesn't finish the job in the same transaction, it's possible that the
-      # possible that the job could be repeated in the event of a crash.
+      # job could be repeated in the event of a crash.
-      destroy
+      finish

+      # This will leave the job record in the database, so it can be available
+      # for historical inspection.
+To delete the job entirely, simply replace
+      # the `finish` call with a `destroy` call.
     end
   end
 end